Skip to main content

-Twenty years of building things that work at scale — platforms, databases, infrastructure, teams.
+Twenty years of building things that work at scale — event platforms, databases, infrastructure, teams.
 My interests have always varied but I'm a passionate system builder.
-Started in networking administration, went into software QA and then onwards to data!
-If I wasn’t doing this, I’d probably be trying to help humans understand the secrets of space.
+Started in networking administration, went into software QA and then onwards to data and beyond to event-driven systems.
+If I wasn’t doing this, I’d probably be trying to help humans understand the secrets of space...
+Ideally WITHOUT being a test subject.

-Currently leading technology for Traeger Grills, doing my best to help people use technology in ways that actually make their work life easier.
+Currently leading technology for Traeger Grills, based in Salt Lake City, Utah.
+Doing my best to help people use technology in ways that actually make their work life easier.

 Early Career - Dirty Work

-My first tech job: building custom RJ-45 data poles in a data center at the rise of the dotcom boom.
-Worked as an escalation tech for Microsoft, Compaq, and Handspring while studying computer science.
-Moved from support to debugging outbound dialers, T1 trunks, and aging servers with dubious support licenses.
+My first tech job: building custom RJ-45 data poles for a Verio data center in Provo at the rise of the dotcom boom.
+Worked as an escalation tech for Microsoft, Compaq, and Handspring and certified as an EMT-I in the warehouse at an outsourcing firm.
+Moved from the phones to debugging outbound dialers, T1 trunks, and aging servers with dubious support licenses.
 The start of my career was full of unglamorous work that taught me how things actually run.

 The lesson that stuck: Stay connected to the front line.
 The people closest to the work understand it best.